Multiclass Decision Forest

-The decision forest classifier in Azure Machine Learning Studio consists of an ensemble of decision trees.
+The decision forest classifier in Azure Machine Learning Studio (classic) consists of an ensemble of decision trees.
 Generally, ensemble models provide better coverage and accuracy than single decision trees.
 For more information, see Decision trees.

 How to configure Multiclass Decision Forest

 If you are not sure of the best parameters, we recommend that you use the Tune Model Hyperparameters module to train and test multiple models and find the optimal parameters.

 Add the Multiclass Decision Forest module to your experiment in Studio (classic).
 You can find this module under Machine Learning, Initialize Model, and Classification.